Main Muscle Worked: Hamstrings

 Repeat for desired reps.

-Write below in the comments your opinion on the dumbbell hamstring curl, if it works for you and any questions you might have.
+Write below in the comments your opinion on the lying leg curl, if it works for you and any questions you might have.